-15.3.1 On the switching of shares of a Sub-fund for shares of another Sub-fund the Instrument of Incorporation authorises the Company to impose a switching fee.
-The fee will not exceed an amount equal to the then prevailing preliminary charge for the Class into which shares are being switched.
+15.3.1 On the switching of Shares of a Sub-fund for Shares of another Sub-fund the Instrument of Incorporation authorises the Company to impose a switching fee.
+Full details of the current switching fee are set out in Section 30.1.1.19.
 The switching fee is payable to the ACD.